What is Herd Immunity?

 In 1933 Dr AW Hedrich put forward a theory based on his observations of the community that he had lived in for the previous 30 years.
 He noted that if 68% of the community caught measles by natural infection, the other 32% of the community appeared to be protected and did not catch the measles.
 This theory was called “Herd Immunity” and that is all it is, a theory.
 It was made before there were any vaccines for measles, based on the population catching the wild measles virus, not on a population being injected with the measles vaccine virus and it has never been proven since in either an unvaccinated or vaccinated population.

 The World Health Organisation (WHO) also states, “Herd immunity theory proposes that, in diseases passed from individual to individual, it is difficult to maintain a chain of infection when large numbers of the population are immune.”
-Please note that the WHO says “theory” and “proposes”, so it is not a fact, it is only a speculation or hunch (definition of theory) that has been put forward for discussion and consideration (definition of propose).
+Please note that the WHO says “theory” and “proposes”, so it is not a fact, it is only a speculation or hunch based on observations (definition of theory) that was put forward for discussion and consideration (definition of propose).
 Also observe that the WHO are saying this applies when a disease is passed from one individual to another as in one person catching the disease and infecting another, nothing about vaccinations.
 In fact there are studies showing that even when regions have a 99% uptake of the measles vaccine, measles as a disease still exists.
 So this would suggest that vaccines do not confer herd immunity at all.

 Hedrich, A. W. “MONTHLY ESTIMATES OF THE CHILD POPULATION ‘SUSCEPTIBLE’ TO MEASLES, 1900-1931, BALTIMORE, MD.”
 American Journal of Epidemiology 17.3 (1933): 613-636.